ShenXiang/RPN-Calculator/README.md

 - More math operators, such as n!, COS, ATAN, etc
   - Solution:
     - Implements your own class that implments 'Operator' interface
-    - Add your operator into 'OperatorTypeEnums' enum
+    - Add your operation into 'OperatorTypeEnums' enum
     - Define your error code into 'ErrorCodeEnum' enum

 - Customize the colour of each number in the stack depends on it position.